 INEL 5516.
 AUTOMATION AND ROBOTICS (I).
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: INEL 4206 or ININ 4057.
+Prerequisite: INEL 4206 or ININ 4057 or authorization of the Director of the Department.

 Analysis and design of automated pneumatic systems using programmable controllers.
 Programming of industrial robots.